SoftwareEngineeringEducationInitiative/Records/SE_Topics.md

 * Code smells, naming practices, code style etc ?
 * Bug reporting: how to write a good bug report ?
 * Pair programming
+* Software Modeling (how much should we model? using what? when (what kind of projects)? etc.)
+* Software Design/Architecture
+* Software Effort Estimation
+* Source code static analysis and measurement.

 # Additional SE Topics
 * Communication (writing)
+* Technical debt (perhaps a core topic)
+* Formal methods (does anyone in this group teach this topic in SE courses?)